-Frankly Chat: is a chat app that allows users send ephemeral messages (text, picture, video or audio), anonymous group chats, and un-send messages that the recipient has not opened.
+Frankly Chat: is a chat app allowing users to send ephemeral messages (text, picture, video or audio), anonymous group chats, and un-send messages that the recipient has not opened.
 Messages disappear after 10 seconds but users can "pin" their chats disabling ephemerality.
-Both parties do not need to have the app installed to receive messages: a link is sent to the recipient via email, which when clicked, reveals the message.
+Both parties do not need to have the app installed to receive messages: a link is sent to the recipient via email, when clicked, reveals the message.
+Messages are deleted from the server after 24 hours-whether they are read or not.